olivernybroe/action-conflict-finder/README.md

 ## How to use it?
 This is a Github action, so it has to be added to a github workflow.
-A simple example of running this action on all pushes to the repository would be
+A simple example of running this action on all pushes to the repository would be add a `main.yml` file under `.github/workflows` with the following content
 ```yaml
 on: [push]